 Additional rafting and kayaking opportunities exist further downstream, below the confluence of the Little Truckee River, at Boca Reservoir.
 This downstream section supports commercial rafting experiences when flows below the Boca confluence are between 450 cfs and 700 cfs, with 700 cfs being considered the "ideal" rafting flow for this section.
+During the summer months, the flow in this section is typically controlled to meet the Floriston Rate demand at the time plus any other demands from downstream parties, such as additional fish water demand by the PLPT.
+During other seasons, the river can fluctuate wildly, being affected by seasonal natural flows, snowmelt, and high reservoir releases for flood control purposes.
+During dry periods, it is not uncommon for flows in this section to be significantly less than the Floriston Rate.

-Regulating flows solely for recreational purposes in the upper Truckee River is rarely, if ever, practical, on account of the legal constraints and mandates regarding the management of Lake Tahoe reservoir storage and releases.
-Therefore, management of flow in this reach of the Truckee River, for purposes of rafting, is generally not applicable to these guidelines.
-That being said, DWR TROA staff is available to work with rafting-related businesses to share information and current schedule projections regarding anticipated releases from Lake Tahoe and other reservoirs that could affect Truckee River rafting opportunities during the recreation season.
+Regulating flows solely for recreational purposes in the upper Truckee River is rarely, if ever, practical, because the legal constraints and mandates regarding the management of Lake Tahoe reservoir storage and releases for Floriston Rates.
+Because of this, management of flow in this reach of the Truckee River, for purposes of rafting, is difficult.
+That being said, DWR TROA staff is available to work with rafting-related businesses to share information, current schedules, and reservoir operations projections regarding anticipated releases from Lake Tahoe and other reservoirs that could affect Truckee River rafting opportunities during the commercial rafting season.
+Under TROA, certain mechanisms are now available to address certain operational limitations to the point that preferred rafting flows may be possible more often now than before.